Corn ethanol: Greenhouse gas emissions

 Corn-processing plant near Columbus, Nebraska.

 Several full life cycle studies have found that corn ethanol reduces well-to-wheel greenhouse gas emissions by up to 50 percent compared to gasoline.
-A 2022 Argonneled life cycle analysis estimated the current U.S. corn ethanol carbon intensity at about 52.4 g CO₂e/MJ.
-The study found that combining efficiency measures, fuel switching (e.g., syngas or renewable natural gas in place of natural gas), and carbon capture could reduce the CI to as low as −18.4 g CO₂e/MJ, including land use change.
+A 2022 life cycle analysis led by Argonne National Laboratory estimated the current U.S. corn ethanol carbon intensity at about 52.4 g CO₂e/MJ.
+The study found that combining efficiency measures, fuel switching (e.g., syngas or renewable natural gas in place of natural gas), and carbon capture could reduce carbon intensity to as low as −18.4 g CO₂e/MJ, including land use change.
 The analysis also accounted for credits from co products such as distillers dried grains with solubles (DDGS), which displace conventional animal feed and thereby reduce overall life cycle greenhouse gas emissions.
 However, more recent research based on an analysis of data from the first eight years of the US Renewable Fuel Standard's implementation suggests that corn ethanol produces more carbon emissions per unit of energy than gasoline, when factoring in fertilizer use and land use change.

 Ethanol-blended fuels currently in the market – whether E10 or E85 – meet stringent tailpipe emission standards.